What Is a Fax Confirmation Page? (And How to Get One)

 A fax confirmation page (sometimes called a transmission report or delivery receipt) is a record generated after your fax is sent.
 Traditional fax machines print this automatically.
 Online fax services display it on screen, send it by email, or both.

-A standard confirmation page includes: the recipient fax number, the date and time of transmission, the total number of pages sent, and a status indicator showing whether the fax was delivered successfully or failed.
+A standard confirmation page includes: the recipient fax number, the date and time of transmission, the total number of pages sent, and a status indicator showing whether the fax transmission completed, failed, or remains unresolved.

 Some services also include the transmission duration, connection speed, and a reduced-size image of the first page.
 Online fax services like FaxDrop typically add more detail, like a unique fax ID you can reference later.